Child Safety Protocols for all ATCo staff

 The primary concern for all ATCo staff is to ensure the physical and emotional safety of all participants in the programme.
 Considerable care has been given to the development of the dramatic structures to maximise the ability of participants to protect them into emotion.
 The theatre should therefore allow participants to actively engage with the issues, and to feel safe and comfortable with the emotional response they have to highly sensitive issues.
 It is important that all staff follow the guidelines below to ensure the programmes are delivered safely into schools.

-Pertaining to the Vulnerable Children’s Act of 2014 – our policy is to ensure best practice guidelines are provided to all employees and safety checking of all staff coming into contact with children is completed.
+Pertaining to the Children’s Act 2014 – our policy is to ensure best practice guidelines are provided to all employees and safety checking of all staff coming into contact with children is completed.

 NB Some of these activities will be coordinated through one person in the team (the team leader).
 It will be their responsibility to ensure that the tasks have been completed by each member of the team and the safety record sheet for that school has been completed.

 On arriving at the school

 It is a requirement for ATCo’s team leader to:

 - Sign in all members of the team at the front office; (or if arriving separately, each team member should sign themselves in)